-If you decide to terminate the use of the service by disabling the Console Advisory Connect feature from the NetScaler, any previously collected data is deleted after a period of 30 days.
+If you decide to terminate the use of the service by disabling the NetScaler Console service connect feature from the NetScaler, any previously collected data is deleted after a period of 30 days.

 Where the data is stored and how secure is it?